VedantRawatX/article-platform/README.md

 # Frontend Setup

-## Installation - Navigate to the frontend project directory and install dependencies:cd ../article-platform-frontend # Assuming you are in the backend directory
+> Navigate to the source directory

 ```bash
 npm install